San Baw: Early life and education

-San Baw was born on 29 June 1922 to Daw Si Si and U Thaw Zan in Tapun, a small town 220km northwest of Rangoon (Yangon) in British Burma.
+San Baw was born on 29 June 1922 to Daw Si Si and U Thaw Zan in Tapun, a small town 220 km northwest of Rangoon (Yangon) in British Burma.
 His parents apparently were well-to-do and lived around the country as he went to St. Agnes' Convent in Kalaw in the country's northeast for the first few years of primary school, and attended Rangoon's St. Paul's English High School from latter primary school to high school, graduating in 1942.
 However, the arrival of World War II in late 1941 had shut down all the few colleges in the country, and it was only in 1944 that he was able to enroll at the wartime medical school, founded a year earlier by Drs.
 Ba Than, S. Sen and Yin May.
 After the war, he enrolled at the just rechristened Faculty of Medicine of Rangoon University, graduating with an MBBS in March 1950.

 San Baw started his medical career at Rangoon General Hospital (RGH) in June 1950.
 There, he specialized in general and orthopaedic surgery, and trained under American surgeon P.F.
 Greene from 1951 to 1954, helping to establish the Department of Orthopaedics at RGH.
 From 1954 to 1957, he pursued postgraduate studies in orthopaedics at the University of Pennsylvania medical school on a state scholarship, and studied under professors Paul C. Colonna and J.T.
 Nicholson.
 He graduated with an MD and an MS in orthopedics in 1958.
 Upon his return from the US in November 1957, he was appointed chief of orthopaedic surgery at Mandalay General Hospital (MGH), a teaching hospital in Mandalay.